 Ecstasy Addiction Treatment Programs

 Ecstacy, or MDMA, is a powerful psychoactive drug of the phenethylamine and amphetamine classes.
 Reaching the decision to seek out ecstasy treatment can be a wrenching journey.
 Ecstasy is highly addictive, and its extended use is linked to a number of serious health problems.
 Seeking help from an ecstasy addiction treatment program can be difficult, but it might save the user’s life.
-Our trained advisors are ready to help you find an outstanding substance abuse treatment facility near your home, and can be reached at any time through our toll-free helpline at 1-888-439-3435.
+Our trained advisors are ready to help you find an outstanding substance abuse treatment facility near your home, and can be reached at any time through our toll-free helpline at 1-888-439-3435 Who Answers?.

 Signs That You Are Addicted to Ecstasy